schnef/axolotl/README.md

 the 'standard' distribution from Erlang Solutions if in doubt and not the 'enterprise' edition with rebar and other goodies.

-Next install rebar version 2 from [Github](https://github.com/rebar/rebar) and follow the instructions from the site to install .
-Mostly, I put the rebar executable somewhere in my PATH, such as $(HOME)/bin.
+Next install

-You will also need [git](https://www.git-scm.com/) for your system to get a copy of the sources and allow for automatic resolving dependencies.
+[rebar3](https://www.rebar3.org/) and follow the instructions from the site to install.
+Mostly, I put the rebar3 executable somewhere in my PATH, e.g. $(HOME)/bin.

 To compile the C code for the curve25519 implementation, you will need a C compiler such as gcc, MingW etc.